-Effective July 3, 2023, at the discretion of the County Administrator or designee, employees who possess a professional or state licensure or certification in or related to their position may receive a pay supplement of five percent (5%) of their base salary.
+At the discretion of the County Administrator or designee, employee who possess professional or state licensure or certification related to their position, may receive a pay supplement of five percent (5%) of their base salary.

 If an employee possesses more than one license or certification, the total pay supplement will be limited to five percent (5%).